somnath-chem/somnath-chem/README.md

 - 👀 I’m interested in (learning) Computational chemistry through Python
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Computational chemistry
-- 📫 How to reach me https://iipe.ac.in/post/faculty/Humanities.html
+- 📫 How to reach me: https://iipe.ac.in/post/faculty/Humanities.html

 <!---
 somnath-chem/somnath-chem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.